Chapter 13

 "[23] On their release, Peter and John went back to their own people and reported all that the chief priests and elders had said to them.
 [24] When they heard this, they raised their voices together in prayer to God..."

-The fourth and last issue involves our,
+The fourth and last concern involves our,

 PUBLIC SERVICE

-Perhaps the best way for us to see the issue in this area of our Christian life is by reading an excerpt of what our Lord once said about the scribes and Pharisees.
+Perhaps the best way for us to see the issue for this area of our Christian life is by reading an excerpt of what our Lord once said about the scribes and Pharisees.
 The Scriptures of interest are in,

 Matthew 23:1-7